Current Ph.D. students (main supervisor):

 - Paul Robinson (Biosciences – Oct 2017 – part time): Paul asked me to co-supervise his Ph.D. in Biosciences.
 He is interested in modelling bird species in Sierra Leone forests and he is currently at the sampling stage.

 In addition to these, I am a member of the supervisory team of Mr. Kimon Ntotsis, a Ph.D. candidate at the Department of Mathematics, University of Aegean.
-Kimon started his Ph.D. in January 2019 and we are working on robust dimension reduction methodology.
+Kimon started his Ph.D. in January 2019 and we are working on a number of ideas in the classification and regression framework.
+We have published a paper on multicollinearity in regression in Econometrics – MDPI (2021).